 Wrapping up

 A career in ABA can be so rewarding and a perfect way to gain lifelong skills.
-Before you sit for your RBT exam, make sure you have a strong handle of the material outlined in the RBT handbook.
+Before you sit for your RBT exam, make sure you have a strong handle on the material outlined in the RBT handbook.

 Comments